Site icon DED9

 Do you have to provide a dedicated data gateway yourself?

-Some large companies, such as Netflix, have developed their own dedicated data gateways, but building a dedicated data gateway is time-consuming and requires extensive resources.
+Some large companies, such as Netflix, have developed their dedicated data gateways, but building a dedicated data gateway is time-consuming and requires extensive resources.
 In addition, such a solution requires constant maintenance, which increases costs.
 The following are some of the most common challenges faced by organizations in building data transmitters within the organization:

 1. Connections

 A modern company is likely to add new data sources as it progresses.
 Each time a new data source is added, it must be integrated into the data transfer bus.
-This integration may cause problems with both the lack of proper API documentation and different protocols.
+This integration may cause problems with the lack of proper API documentation and different protocols.
 For example, a company instead

 1. Delay time